 Further political unrest caused Gurdjieff to move to Constantinople (Istanbul) in 1920.
 That city was flooded with Russian refugees at this period.
 A temporary reconcilement occurred between Gurdjieff and Ouspensky, who had gained his own group of Russian students.
 Together, they made several visits to the Mevlevi dervishes.
 However, they departed in different directions.
 Gurdjieff went to Germany, where his plans met with obstruction.
 Ouspensky moved to England, where he commenced a successful role as a lecturer on the “Work,” as Gurdjieff themes became known.

-Ouspensky found that many of his new English students developed a strong interest in Gurdjieff, a trend which gained impetus when the latter gave a talk at London in February 1922.
+Ouspensky found that many of his new English students developed a strong interest in Gurdjieff, a trend which gained impetus when the Armenian gave a talk at London in February 1922.
 Gurdjieff spoke in Russian, via an interpreter, to sixty British intellectuals, including Alfred R. Orage, who proved very enthusiastic.
 Orage accepted Gurdjieff as his teacher from then on; he was editor of the London weekly review The New Age, an influential organ of literary and political interest.
 Both Orage and his teacher have been described as black sheep philosophers.

 Later that same year, Gurdjieff moved to France, where he acquired (via a benefactor) the Chateau du Prieure, a mansion at Fontainebleau, some forty miles from Paris.
 This property became the new site for his Institute, and the setting for two contingents of pupils, meaning the Russian and British.
 The new British recruits notably included Orage and Dr. Maurice Nicoll, a psychiatrist of Harley Street and an acquaintance of Jung.
 Dr. Nicoll subsequently gravitated back to Ouspensky, whereas Orage became a strong supporter of Gurdjieff’s activity, later acting as his emissary in America.